-I can’t remember what age I was exactly but let’s just say that it was around the time that I started attending my local comprehensive school, that I got my first computer – a Commodore Plus/4.
+I can’t remember what age I was exactly, but let’s just say that it was around the time that I started attending comprehensive school that I got my first computer – a Commodore Plus/4.
 It was Christmas, and of course it came with a collection of games on that ultimate retro storage media – cassette tapes.
 Some of you may remember how the games used to load on those primitive computers, with that memorable noisy “squeal” and those squiggly red, blue and yellow lines.
 Of course, being a home computer newbie, in my excitement, as soon as the name of the game appeared on the TV screen I promptly stopped the cassette.
-Then, without knowing that I had prematurely stopped the loading process, the frustration set in as attempt after attempt I couldn’t get to play the video games.
+Then, without knowing that I had prematurely stopped the loading process, the frustration set in as attempt after attempt, I couldn’t get to play the video games.

 On Boxing Day a few of the village locals came over for a few drinks, and as luck would have it, one those locals happened to be working for IBM.
-I suspect that my father knew this when making the invites that year and with a little prompting (and the offer of more mince pies), Mr. IBM quickly showed me where I was going wrong.
+I suspect that my father knew this when making the invites that year and with a little prompting (and with the offer of more mince pies), Mr. IBM quickly showed me where I was going wrong.
 Before long a happy young boy was playing those classic video games on his new computer.

-As the day went by I somehow accessed the ROM resident BASIC interpreter and became curious by the flashing cursor and the inactivity of the computer despite its “READY” message.
+As the day went by I somehow accessed the ROM resident BASIC interpreter, and became curious by the flashing cursor and the inactivity of the computer despite its “READY” message.
 What was this?
 Had I done something wrong?
 There was only one person in the house who would have any idea.
 As best that we could through that early instruction, my first computer program was written on Boxing Day at the age of 11 (give or take), and since the computer was purchased for education, my father persuaded Mr. IBM to extend his instruction beyond that Boxing Day.

 A few Christmas holidays later I eventually got to be the proud owner of a Commodore Amiga 500 and a copy of AMOS, and quickly started writing my own platform games and demos.
 Needless to say they weren’t very good, but it was a fantastic way to learn programming that went beyond the PRINT, INPUT and GOTO statements of the BASIC I began with.